richelbilderbeek/teaching/docs/papers/flat_course_fee/README.md

 I assume that NBIS Training is open to opposing ideas, such as this opinion piece.
-My high expections of those in charge does contrast some sentiments I received during my polling, where it was voiced that such decisions are a one-way street and was given the advice to just obey.
+My high expectations of those in charge does contrast some sentiments I received during my polling, where it was voiced that such decisions are a one-way street and was given the advice to just obey.